 As proof of presentation, the border services officer will give the pilot a report number for his/her records.
 The aircraft must land at the airport of entry reported to the CBSA.
 If a border services officer is not waiting to meet the aircraft when it arrives at the reported ETA or actual time of arrival (whichever is later), the pilot may then proceed to the final destination.
 No second call is required at this time.

 Note: Calling 1-888-CANPASS arranges border clearance only.
 It does not replace the requirements to file a flight plan with NAVCAN.

 An aircraft transporting persons, who are not CANPASS members into Canada must arrive during regular CBSA office hours at a designated airport of entry.
-See the publication Coming to Canada by Small Aircraft or Recreational Boat.

 If the flight originates outside the United States and the 1-888 service is not available, the pilot must call the following TRC.
 Long distance charges will apply.

 TRC for all of Canada

 What are your responsibilities?

 As a CANPASS – Private Aircraft program member, whether you are the person in charge of the aircraft, a member of the crew or a passenger, you must:

 - show your CANPASS authorization, personal identification (original documents) and any required immigration documents to a border services officer on request;